Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Using `return` is unnecessary, though, since the function will return automatically after its last statement has been executed.

-If a non-`void` function reaches the end of its body—that is, it fails to execute a `return` statement—the behavior of the program is undefined if it attempts to use the value returned by the function.
+If a non-`void` function reaches the end of its body --- that is, it fails to execute a `return` statement --- the behavior of the program is undefined if it attempts to use the value returned by the function.
 Some compilers will issue a warning such as “*control reaches end of non-`void` function*” if they detect the possibility of a non-`void` function “falling off” the end of its body.

 ## 9.5 Program Termination